-All City of Greater Dandenong residents are entitled to one free hard waste collection each financial year.
+All City of Greater Dandenong residential ratepayers are entitled to one free hard waste collection each financial year (1 July to 30 June).
 The hard waste service is 'at call', meaning residents can book their collection when it suits them.

 Booking your hard waste collection

-- They will then send you the hard waste brochure (PDF - 4MB) outlinining the items that can be put out for hard waste collection.
+They will then send you the Hard Waste Brochure outlining the items that can be put out for hard waste collection.
 It is very important to follow the guidelines, as unacceptable items will not be collected.

 Putting your hard waste out

 Make sure you place your hard rubbish out the weekend before the collection.
 If not, the free collection will be forfeited.
 Rubbish cannot total more than three cubic metres.